An RV basically is a home on wheels, so it would make sense for you to be able to carry passengers in it, right?

-Well, things aren’t as simple as you may be thinking.
+Well, things aren’t as simple as you may think.

-Addressing the question of the legality of riding in a moving travel trailer or other RV types, there are no clear answers since rules differ across states.
-In some states, it is illegal to transport passengers in any kind of RV (aside from motorhomes), while in others, it is allowed but with some restrictions.
+Since rules differ across states, there are no clear answers to the legality of riding in a moving travel trailer or other RV types.
+In some states, it is illegal to transport passengers in any RV (aside from motorhomes), while in others, it is allowed but with some restrictions.

-In this post, we are going to find out in which states riding in the back of an RV is allowed, as well as will address safety precautions that you should follow.
+In this post, we will find out in which states riding in the back of an RV is allowed and address safety precautions you should follow.

 Is It Legal To Ride In A Travel Trailer?
 State-by-state guide by RV types

-Below is a state-by-state list of general regulations by RV types – travel trailers, fifth wheels, and truck campers.
-This list indicates whether having passengers in the RV while driving is allowed or not.
+Below is a state-by-state list of general regulations by RV type—travel trailers, fifth wheels, and truck campers.
+This list indicates whether passengers are allowed in the RV while driving.

 State | Travel Trailer | 5th Wheel | Truck Camper |